met4citizen/Hypergraph/README.md

 ## Introduction

-A hypergraph is a generalization of a regular graph in which an edge can join any number of nodes.
+A hypergraph is a generalization of a regular graph.
+Whereas an edge always connects two nodes, a hyperedge can join any number of nodes.
 In a hypergraph rewriting system some initial state is transformed incrementally by making a series of updates that follow some abstract rewriting rule.

-As an example, consider a rewriting rule `(1,1,2)(2,3,4)->(1,5,4)(2,5,3)(5,5,4)`.
-Whenever and wherever a subhypergraph having the form of the left-hand side pattern `(1,1,2)(2,3,4)` is found in the hypergraph, it is replaced with a new subhypergraph having the form of the right-hand side pattern `(1,5,4)(2,5,3)(5,5,4)`.
+As an example, consider a rewriting rule `(x,x,y)(y,z,u)->(x,v,u)(y,v,z)(v,v,u)`.
+Wherever and whenever a subhypergraph having the form of the left-hand side pattern `(x,x,y)(y,z,u)` is found in the hypergraph, it is replaced with a new subhypergraph having the form of the right-hand side pattern `(x,v,u)(y,v,z)(v,v,u)`.

+Sometimes the matches overlap.
+For example, when using the previous rule with the initial state `(1,1,2)(2,2,3)(3,3,4)`, we can find two overlapping matches `(x=1,y=2,z=2,u=3)` and `(x=2,y=3,z=3,u=4)`.

-The matches can also overlap.
-One way to resolve these conflicts is to pick one of the overlapping matches according to some ordering scheme and just ignore the others.
-Another approach to is to rewrite all the overlapping matches by allowing the evolution of the system to branch.
-In the latter case, the result is a multiway system with many possible histories.
+One way to resolve this conflict is to pick just one of the matches according to some ordering scheme and ignore the other (single-way evolution).
+Another approach is to rewrite the two overlapping matches (critical pair) by allowing the system to branch (multiway evolution).

+As the multiway system branches and diverges (quantum mechanics), the probability of ending up in some particular end state is related to the number of different evolutionary paths to that state (path counting).
+However, there can also be rules that make two branches merge (critical pair completions).
+This makes certain end states more and/or less likely (constructive/destructive interference).
+In the end, we are likely to find ourselves in the part of the system in which the branches always merge (confluence) so that the evolution converges (classical mechanics).

 For more information about hypergraph rewriting systems and their potential to represent fundamental physics visit